nanassound/eurorack-nanassound/Mini/README.md

 ## Where to buy Mini?

 You can buy the fully assembled Mini 2.0 from my store on [Elecrow](https://www.elecrow.com/mini-usb-c-power-supply-for-eurorack.html).
-I'm doing the pre-sale until October 2024.

 ## Photos from the test of Mini 1.0